-Throughout the curriculum, students are provided with experiences which prepare them to care for clients and families wi5h common and complex well-defined health problems.
-The role of the Associate Degree nurse encompasses four areas: member of the profession, provider of patient-centered care, advocate of patient safety, and active member of the health care team. (www.bon.tx.gov)
+Throughout the curriculum, students are provided with experiences that prepare them to care for clients and families with common and complex well-defined health problems.
+The role of the Associate Degree nurse encompasses four areas: a member of the profession, provider of patient-centered care, an advocate of patient safety, and an active member of the health care team. (www.bon.tx.gov)

 Program objectives for students upon graduation are consistent with Rule 215.9

 - 1. To prepare graduates to practice according to the standards of nursing practice as set forth in the Board’s Rules and Regulations

 - 2. To prepare students to demonstrate the Differentiated Essential Competencies for Graduates of Texas Nursing Programs evidenced by knowledge, clinical judgement, and behaviors for Diploma/Associate Degree students

 - 3. To prepare students to utilize a systematic approach to clinical decision making and safe patient care.